golem9247/IDA-endesia/README.md

 Endesia is a interactive console in IDA with expression evaluation support.
 The goal is to provide expression that can be evaluated to sort/manage IDA binaries.

+Additional Functionnalities:
-Console support previous commands with Key-UP event.
+ - Console support previous commands with Key-UP event.
+ - AutoCompletion
+ - Highlight Instruction when matching attributes

 Can be Launched with Shift+F2 or with Edit->plugins->endesia